folio-org/docs/content/en/docs/Users/_index.md

 The Loans section displays the number of *open loans* and *closed loans* on a user’s record.

+#### Open loans

 A patron has an open loan when they have borrowed an item and the item has not yet been returned.
 A loan is also considered open when the patron has returned the item but owes a fee/fine, or when a patron says they have returned an item and the library marks it as “claim returned” while they search the shelves.
+To view additional details about the user’s open loans or closed loans, expand the **Loans** accordion and click **open loans** or **closed loans**, respectively.

+#### Closed loans

 Once an item is returned to the library and checked in, and any associated fee/fines are  resolved, the loan is closed.
 Once a loan is closed, it can be anonymized.
-To set up loan anonymization, see [Settings > Circulation > Loan anonymization](../settings/settings_circulation/settings_circulation/#settings--circulation--loan-anonymization).
+To set up loan anonymization, see [Settings > Circulation > Loan anonymization](..settings/settings_circulation/settings_circulation/#settings--circulation--loan-anonymization).

-To view additional details about the user’s open loans or closed loans, expand the **Loans** accordion and click **open loans** or **closed loans**, respectively.
+#### Loan anonymization

+Once a loan is closed, it can be anonymized if **loan anonymization** is set up.
+For more information see [Settings \> Circulation \> Loan anonymization](..settings/settings_circulation/settings_circulation/#settings--circulation--loan-anonymization).

+To anonymize a user’s closed loan, follow these steps:

+Open the **Loans** accordion in the user’s record and click on **Closed loans**.
+Click the **Anonymize all loans** button.
+A confirmation modal appears with the message, *All loans for this user will be anonymized.
+The loans will no longer appear in the user’s closed loans.
+Anonymizing loans cannot be reversed.*
+Click **Confirm** to anonymize the loan or click **Cancel** to cancel loan anonymization.

 ### Requests